Thesis (typeface): TheSansTypewriter

 It is a monospaced variant with ragged strokes.
 It included fonts in regular and bold weights in the widest TheSansMono width, with complementary italic fonts.
 It uses hanging monospaced figures.

 TheSerif

 It is a slab serif font family.
 It included fonts in 8 weights and 1 width, with complementary italic fonts.

 TheMix

 It is a slab serif font family, but using only serif on upper portion of small letters.
 It included fonts in 8 weights and 1 width, with complementary italic fonts.

 TheMixMono

 It is a monospaced variant.
 Each weight only includes roman and italic.
 All fonts use hanging monospaced figures.

 TheMix Arabic

-It is a variant designed by Lucas de Groot, Arab calligrapher and designer Mouneer Al-Shaarani, and with technical support from Pascal Zoghbi.
-Lucas designed the Bold version of the type, while Pascal finalized the Bold design by modifying some glyphs, spacing and encoding/scripting the font, and later developed TheMix Arabic Regular.
+It is a variant designed by Lucas de Groot in collaboration with Arab calligrapher Mouneer Al-Shaarani.
+Originally two weights, Regular and Bold, were designed for the Typographic Matchmaking Project organized by the Khatt Foundation.
+In subsequent years, LucasFonts developed a complete family with 8 weights from ExtraLight to Black, with extensive support for marks and vocalisation signs.
+Simultaneously TheSans Arabic was developed.

-The font was included in the Typographic Matchmaking Project organized by the Khatt Foundation.